johnbohunt/Filter.Regeneration/John/README.md

 ##### Temperature
 _!We're expecting a temperature spike when adding the Hydrogen/Argon mixture.
 It's likely this will need to be balanced as well._
-The temperature needs to be at least 175 C and shouldn't exceed 225 C. Note that spikes as high as 300 C are okay as long as the temperature is maintained below 225 C. Refer to the Copper Catalyst reduction guidline [here](https://github.com/johnbohunt/Filter.Regeneration/blob/8888a869bf07075ab53d143642b467c4da9cf445/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more details.
+The temperature needs to be at least 175&deg;C and shouldn't exceed 225&deg;C. Note that spikes as high as 300&deg;C are okay as long as the temperature is maintained below 225&deg;C. Refer to the Copper Catalyst reduction guidline [here](https://github.com/johnbohunt/Filter.Regeneration/blob/8888a869bf07075ab53d143642b467c4da9cf445/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more details.
 #### Waiting Game
 Now we will let the filter regeneration happen!
 We will want to monitor this closely over the first 2-3 hours and then less frequently later